-Summon is a powerful tool that searches our library's resources and more.
-This includes the library's catalog of print and online books, videos, most of our article databases, and scholarly content freely available on the web.
-The strength of Summon is that it allows you to do a quick keyword search across many of our resources at the same time, providing a comprehensive view of all types of information in many different formats (books, journal articles, etc) available on a topic.
+Summon is a powerful tool that searches the library's catalog of print and online books, videos, most of our article databases, scholarly content freely available on the web, the catalogs of our Connect NY partners.
+The strength of Summon is that it allows users to do a quick keyword search across many of our resources at the same time, providing a comprehensive view of all types of information in many different formats (books, journal articles, etc) available on a topic.

 With the Summon tab selected, start typing in your keywords.
 Use keywords that best describe your topic.
 Use search limiters such as putting "quotes around phrases" to search for exact strings of words or phrases.
 Try synonyms or official terms for your keywords as well.
 Then let Summon help you to narrow the results by using the limiters in the left side column.

 Summon searches so much information that you will often get way too many results.
 Using the advanced search and the limiting features of Summon, called facets, help you be more specific and focus your results.